lf-edge/ekuiper/docs/en_US/guide/ai/tensorflow_lite_external_function_tutorial.md

 # bin/kuiper create service sample '{"name": "sample","file": "file:///tmp/sample.zip"}'
 ```

-## Run the external function plugin
+## Run the external function

-Once the plugin installed, we can use it in our rule.
-We will create a rule to receive image byte data from a mqtt topic and label the image by tflite model.
+Once the external function registered, we can use it in our rule.
+We will create a rule to receive base64 encoded image data from a mqtt topic and label the image by tflite model.

-### Define the stream
+### Create the stream

 Define the stream by eKuiper Cli.
 We create a mqtt stream named demo, it subscribe to topic ``tfdemo``.